 I want you to know that there is much more to Mexican food than just chiles and hot sauce.
 Did you know that Mexican Cuisine is listed by UNESCO as Intangible Cultural Heritage and that the only other country to receive this recognition is France?
 Mexican cuisine is sophisticated with centuries of history and tradition.

-Get started with some of the Journal’s best recipes and and cooking tips.
+Get started with some of the Journal’s best recipes and cooking tips.

 Our Latest Project – The Mexican Travel Journal

-Right now, it is a work in progress but over time it will be become a great resource for anyone who is interested in learning about Mexico past the well known resort towns.
+Right now, it is a work in progress but over time it will become a great resource for anyone who is interested in learning about Mexico past the well-known resort towns.